Authentication

 Let’s see that with a practical example.
 Imagine that we have a user john.doe@my-org.com that is member of two organizations:

-• Organization A has two subscriptions: PRIME and SUSE_AI
+• Organization A has two subscriptions: Prime and SUSE AI

-• Organization B has one subscription: PRIME
+• Organization B has one subscription: Prime

-However, if the user authenticates with a service account that belongs to Organization B he will only be able to pull content that requires PRIME subscription.
-With this service account the user will not be able to pull content that requires SUSE_AI subscription, as he is authenticating in behalf of Organization B and Organization B does not have the SUSE_AI subscription.
+However, if the user authenticates with a service account that belongs to Organization B he will only be able to pull content that requires Prime subscription.
+With this service account the user will not be able to pull content that requires SUSE AI subscription, as he is authenticating in behalf of Organization B and Organization B does not have the SUSE AI subscription.

-Finally, there are some differences regarding how personal access tokens and service accounts are created.
+Finally, there are some differences regarding how access tokens and service accounts are created.
 The process for each of them is detailed in the following sections.

-Create a personal access token
+Create an access token

-1. Open the web application in your browser of choice and sign in
+1. Open the web application in your browser of choice and sign in (if you don’t know how to authenticate in the web application, check this section)

 2. In the upper-right corner you will see your profile picture.
 Click on it